bekk/bekk-christmas/post/react/two-applications-one-repository.md

 ```

 > Duplication is far cheaper than the wrong abstraction.

 ### Helpers

 The web and app components often shares the same logic.
-Therefore there are no need to
+Therefore there are no need to implement the same pure javascript functions over again.

-A dear child has many names.
+A dear child has many names, for instance utils, commons,

 ### Setup

 This is pain.
-Patches.
-The upgrade du React Native 0.61 took one week.
+The upgrade to React Native 0.61 took one week and one patch.

 ## The Experience

 We experienced sometimes that one of the applications often was favored.

+Don't even get me started on the duplicate styles.

 ## The Alternatives?